 Elisabeth Akinwale (@eakinwale)

 Elisabeth Akinwale is no stranger to fitness having competed in collegiate gymnastics and as an elite athlete competing in the CrossFit games from 2011 through 2015.
-These days, she is the co-owner of Chicago-based 13th FLOW Performance System, a strength and conditioning gym which utilizes a methodical approach to yield predictable results for their clients.
+These days, she is the co-owner of Chicago-based 13th FLOW Performance System, a strength and conditioning gym which utilizes a methodical approach to yield predictable results for its clients.

 Akinwale decided to open the space because "we had to create because what we were seeking didn't exist," she wrote on Instagram.
 "There are times in your life when you're the only [one] who can do something, so you must do it!
-Instead of asking why someone else isn't doing it, hoping for a seat at someone else's table or trying to figure why something isn't serving your needs, DO IT!
+Instead of asking why someone else isn't doing it, hoping for a seat at someone else's table, or trying to figure out why something isn't serving your needs, DO IT!
 Create what you need because others need it too.
 We're not here to play the game, we're here to change it."

 Mia Nikolajev (@therealmiamazin)